DeltaCoderr/KarmaBot/README.md

 * **[Bot Website](https://karma.deltaa.me)**

+## Installation
+The Installation guide can be found in the [Installation.md](https://github.com/DeltaCoderr/KarmaBot/blob/master/Installation.md) file.

 ## License ©️
 Karma Bot is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.